Think one person isn’t enough to do anything? Everyone can make a difference by changing their habits one step at a time. Here’s how you can help.

 It involves buying better-quality garments that will last for longer and value fair treatment of people, animals, and the planet.

-Modern-day Slow Fashion, encourages us to buy fewer garments at higher quality, made from more sustainable processes, less often.
+Modern-day Slow Fashion, encourages us to buy fewer garments at higher quality, made from sustainable processes, less often.

 It also emphasizes the art of clothes making and celebrates the skills of the craftspeople who make them.

-As a maker, I can appreciate the movement of Slow Fashion.
+As a maker, I appreciate the movement of Slow Fashion.
 By investing my time & energy in unique, hand-crafted pieces, I appreciate the reality of time.

-I choose conscientiously how to spend my time crafting and celebrate what I can accomplish in the hours (days, weeks) it takes to finish a project.
+I choose how to spend my time crafting and celebrate what I can accomplish in the hours (days, weeks) it takes to finish a project.